raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-In the 'Hierarchy' window, right-click and go to 'Light' -> 'Spotlight' to create a new spotlight GameObject.
+In the Hierarchy window, right-click and go to **Light > Spotlight** to create a new 'Spotlight' GameObject.

 --- /task ---

 --- task ---

-With the 'Spot Light' selected, go to the 'Inspector' window.
+With the 'Spotlight' selected, go to the Inspector window.

-Change the transform position to X = `1`, Y=`7`, Z=`1` to move the spotlight above your mirror ball.
+Change the Transform position to X = `1`, Y=`7`, Z=`1` to move the spotlight above your mirror ball.

 --- /task ---

 --- task ---

-Staying in the 'Inspector' window.
+Staying in the Inspector window.
 Change the following settings:

 + Range: `20`
 + Spot Angle: `48`